Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

+As a first step, the interference predictor is applied in the base system that was used for its parameterization: PPP, Rayleigh fading, and fixed message lengths.
+The setups from Table~\ref{tab:Scenarios} are used with a node density of $\lambda = 0.01$ over an area of $10,\!000$ square units, a path loss exponent $\alpha = 3$, and all nodes using unitary transmit power $\kappa=1$.

-Figure~\ref{Fig:Predictor2} plots the NMSE in Decibel (dB) over the prediction horizon in slots.
+Figure~\ref{Fig:Predictor2} plots the NMSE over the prediction horizon in slots.
 Three predictors are compared: the interference predictor, a channel predictor, and a last value predictor.
-The channel predictor uses the same methodology but with $\rho(\tau)$ accounting for the channel as the sole source of correlation (i.e., $\txp=1$), which illustrates the impact of ignoring the traffic.
+The channel predictor uses the same methodology as the interference predictor but with $\rho(\tau)$ accounting for the channel as the sole source of correlation ($\txp=1$), and illustrates the impact of ignoring the traffic.
 The last value predictor simply takes its current interference observation as prediction.
-It is a performance reference for determining whether the low (but extra) complexity of the proposed predictor is justified.
+It is a performance reference for determining whether the extra (but low) complexity of the proposed predictor is justified.
 A ``mean value predictor'' serves as a baseline; it completely disregards interference dynamics and uses the mean value of the interference as prediction.
 As expected, the NMSE increases with an increasing prediction horizon for all three predictors in all setups.
 The interference predictor outperforms both the channel and last value predictors.
-Mobility increases from subplots (a) to (c) (i.e., setups 1 to 3 from Table~\ref{tab:Scenarios}).
+Mobility increases from subplots (a) to (c) (i.e., Setups 1 to 3 from Table~\ref{tab:Scenarios}).
 The channel predictor gets close to the interference predictor for the low mobility scenario (a).
-For higher node speeds the channel predictor quickly degrades to the last value prediction reference.
-The interference predictor crosses the baseline in all cases for a prediction horizon of 8 slots, significantly larger than the 3 slots (Subfigure~(a)) and 5 slots (Subfigures~(b) and (c)) obtained for the last value predictor.
-This justifies its implementation cost.
+For higher node speeds, the channel predictor quickly degrades to the level of the last value predictor.
+The interference predictor crosses the baseline in all cases for a prediction horizon of eight slots.
+This horizon is significantly larger than the three and five slots obtained for the last value predictor (Subfigure~(a) and Subfigures~(b) and (c), respectively).
+This may justify its implementation cost.